tnsaa7/tnsaa7.github.io/_pages/program.md

 C.-J. David	Lin, Institute of Physics, National Chiao-Tung University

+We present concluding results from our study for phase structure of the massive Thirring model in 1+1 dimensions with staggered regularisation.
+Employing the method of matrix product state , several quantities are investigated, leading to numerical evidence of a Kosterlitz-Thouless phase transition.
+In particular, we examine two correlators and determine the relevant exponents.
+Exploratory results for real-time dynamics pertaining to this transition, obtained using the approaches of variational uniform matrix product state and time-dependent variational principle, are also discussed.

 ## <a name="kadoh"></a> A new renormalization group on higher dimensional tensor networks

 Daisuke Kadoh, Physics Division, National Center for Theoretical Sciences